peteroupc/html3dutil/tutorials/colors.md

 ## How Do I Darken an HTML Color?

-To darken a color (make a *shade* of it), use the table shown in &#8220;How Do I Make HTML Colors?&#8221;, above, and move each component (red, green, and blue) the same number of steps to the left.
+To darken a color (make a *shade* of it), consult the table shown in &#8220;How Do I Make HTML Colors?&#8221;, above, and move each component (red, green, and blue) the same number of steps to the left.
 If you can&#8217;t move a component that far to the left, that component becomes 00.

 For example, to make a darker sky blue, start with 00, FF, and FF for red, green, and blue.
 When we move these components ten steps to the left, we get 00, 60, and 60.
 The final color becomes #006060.